 - Protect nearby plants from spray drift by covering them with plastic sheeting or cardboard.
 Remove the plastic after the herbicide dries.

-- Avoid walking on large areas you've just treated, or you risk carrying herbicide on your shoes into other areas, like your lawn.
+- Avoid walking on large areas you have just treated, or you risk carrying herbicide on your shoes into other areas, like your lawn.

 - Spray on cloudy days when possible.
 Warm, sunny conditions intensify spray drift damage symptoms.